Walking group for men and women aged 60+, medium fitness, meeting at various places in and around Christchurch on Tuesdays at 10.30am.

 We meet at 7pm at the Rolleston Community Centre and walk for an hour at a steady pace around Rolleston.
 On the last Thursday of the month we go for a coffee afterwards.

 Meet at Chancellor Street off Shirley Road on Mondays and Thursdays at 9.30am.
 We do flat walks on Mondays and hill walks on Thursdays.
 Most walks are approximately two hours with some being a little longer.
 The only cost is car pooling to the start of the walk.

-Short walks on flat ground near, or in, Christchurch.
+Short walks on flat ground near or in Christchurch.
 Age mid 70s upward.
-Time about one hour followed by a drink in a nearby cafe.
+Time about one hour followed by a drink in a nearby café.

 Approx 2 1/2 hours walking around the Christchurch area (mostly flat).
 Most walks include toilets along the way.
 Winter months 10am start, summer 9.30am.
 Cancellation is made one hour prior to the walk by the leader of that day.
 Bring the right clothes and shoes, as weather can change.

 Gentle walking around the local area.
 Walks are on average 30 minutes.
 The group are very friendly and open to all abilities.
 They have a walk 'n' talk approach!
 Stay for a cuppa and chat afterwards at Sundbye Community House.

 Meet every Wednesday for a 10:30am start from Sundbye House, all year round.
 Gold coin donation